 Hardening off: Hardening off the seedlings to get them used to living outside is a crucial step.
 If you planted your seedlings from your house directly into the garden, they would probably wither and die (eek!).
 The seedlings need time to get used to being outside before they are planted into the garden.
 Once the weather warms in the spring (above 50F), put the seedlings outside in a shady location for several hours each day.
 The seedlings should be protected from sun, wind and heavy rain.
 Gradually expose them to the sun over several days.
 Keep in mind that the soil will dry out much faster outside, and the flats may need to be watered more than once a day, so check on them regularly.
 When the weather is warm enough, the seedlings can be left outside overnight.
 Read more… How To Harden Off Seedlings

 Transplanting seedlings into the garden: Ok, so you got your seedlings to live for 6-8 weeks, that’s awesome!
 Now you’re probably wondering when you can start to plant your seedlings out into the garden.
 Cold weather plants like broccoli, cauliflower, carrots, radish, parsley, leafy greens (like lettuce) and others that can handle light frost can be planted as early as 2-4 weeks before your average last frost date.
-Warm weather seedlings like tomatoes, cucumbers, beans, squash and peppers shouldn’t be planted into the garden until after all chance of frost is gone.
+Warm weather seedlings like tomatoes, cucumbers, basil, beans, squash and peppers shouldn’t be planted into the garden until after all chance of frost is gone.
 If you don’t know your average last frost date, check with a local garden center.

 More Tips For What To Do With Seedlings

 - When To Transplant Seedlings Into The Garden

 - How To Prevent Mold Growth In Your Seed Trays

 - A Beginner’s Guide For Thinning Out Seedlings

 For more help with seedlings and seedling care, click here… Seedlings